-Students will be introduced to occupational therapy pediatric practice using developmentally-based and sensory-motor approaches in order to understand the developmental trajectories of children experiencing severe undernutrition.
-Observational methods and chart reviews will be used for assessing nutritional and occupational status, and students will experience a variety of feeding techniques and therapeutic approaches based on play and sensory motor intervention strategies.
-Students will be guided in how to observe and understand the cultural dimensions of early childhood development and explore them in light of the social determinants of health.
-The group will develop case study analyses of developmental trajectories of children on the clinical unit, describing in detail the feeding and handling techniques implemented by clinical staff and students.
-These techniques will be further analyzed in comparison to the infant feeding and play practices and beliefs found within the local community, which will be elicited through informal engagement with the community and qualitative research methods.
+Students will participate in a hands-on experience that will include therapeutic participation in the pediatric unit.
+Observational methods and chart reviews will be used for assessing nutritional, social and occupational status, and students will plan and implement therapeutic approaches based on play and sensory motor intervention strategies.
+Students will be guided in how to observe and understand the cultural dimensions of early childhood development and explore them in light of the social determinants of health discussed in the core curriculum.
+The group will develop case study analyses of developmental trajectories of children on the clinical unit, describing in detail feeding, developmental and participation progress of the children.
+These case analyses will be further examined in comparison to the children found within the local community, which will be elicited through informal engagement with the community and qualitative research methods.

-Key competencies gained will include: in-depth understanding of the physiological outcomes of poor infant and child nutrition and impacts on occupation and neurodevelopment; knowledge of feeding and swallowing techniques, sensory-motor and play strategies; ability to use growth parameters/measurements to understand the impact of nutrition on physical development and to compare nutritional status across populations; and qualitative research methods and analysis, including case study methodology.
+Key competencies gained will include: Critical thinking and analysis of social and occupational outcomes of poor nutrition and the impact on occupation and neurodevelopment; knowledge of sensory-motor and play intervention strategies; and qualitative research methods and analysis, including case study methodology.